 The United States of America has set 9 military bases across Alaska, and the air force also has the largest presence in Alaska.
 The relationship between Russia and US was very favorable when the Alaska purchase took place, but now, the US uses Alaska to keep an eye on Russia and China.

 The US has increased its protective basis in Alaska as Russia dominates most of the Arctic circle because 25% of its GDP is gained through natural resources from the Arctic circle.
-China is also working to increase its presence in the Arctic Ocean.
-China’s interest in the Arctic Ocean is natural resources that include the almost 90 billion barrels of oil and estimated trillion dollars’ worth of rare metals.
+China is also working to increase its presence in the Arctic Ocean through the Polar Silk Road.
+China’s interest in the Arctic Ocean is the natural resources that include almost 90 billion barrels of oil and estimated trillion dollars’ worth of rare metals.

 If you want to submit your articles, research papers, and book reviews, please check the Submissions page.